TRISOMY 9 & SSI BENEFITS

 WE CAN HELP YOU WIN YOUR SSI BENEFITS

 If you or your child have Trisomy 9, then you may be wondering whether the SSA will approve your claim for SSI benefits.
 If so, then call our law firm.
 We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
-For example, we are rated in the top three SSD lawyers in the state of Utah.
+For example, we are the top SSD lawyers in the state of Utah.

 We also help clients in many other states.
 For example, we have clients in Las Vegas, Nevada.
-We are also rated in the top three SSD lawyers in the state of Nevada.
-Find out more about our Nevada legal experience.
+We are also in the top three SSD lawyers in the state of Nevada.
+Find out about our Nevada legal experience.
 We also have clients in Idaho, Colorado, and California.
 Idaho SSD benefits and Colorado SSD benefits are available for you.
 Additionally, we have California SSD benefits for your information.

 Over the past few decades, we have won over 100 million dollars in ongoing and past due benefits for our clients.
 You can benefit from our experience.
 We’ll help you get your SSI benefit and fight for the benefits the SSA owes you under the law.

 If you want to learn more about our lawyers and staff, then read our About Us page.
 For instance, Andria Summers can help you choose your Medicare advantage plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been her clients win SSD and SSI benefits for over thirty years.
+Dianna Cannon has been helping her clients win SSDI and SSI benefits for over thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their benefits.
 We are experts.
-You can trust us to help you win SSD and SSI benefits for Trisomy 9.
+You can trust us to help you win SSDI and SSI benefits for Trisomy 9.